microsoft/llvm-mctoll/README.md

 ## Raising specific functions in a binary

-You can specify the C functions to include or exclude during raising with the `--restrict-functions-file` option.
+You can specify the C functions to include or exclude during raising with the `--filter-functions-file` option.

 ```
-llvm-mctoll -d --restrict-functions-file=restrict.txt a.out
+llvm-mctoll -d --filter-functions-file=restrict.txt a.out
 ```

 Provide a plain text file with `exclude-functions` and `include-functions` sections.
 Inside each section list the file and function prototype seperated by a colon.
 Use [LLVM IR function types](https://llvm.org/docs/LangRef.html#function-type) when defining the return and argument types for a function prototype.
 Here is a simple example.